 Skip to main content

-To schedule an appointment, click " Make An Appointment" during our operational hours or call 304-293-4431.
+To schedule an appointment, click "Make An Appointment" during our operational hours or call 304-293-4431.
+If you're experiencing a crisis, text WVU to 741741 or call 304-293-4431.

-Resources for First Generation College Students
+Resources for First-Generation College Students

-First-Generation college students may experience difficulties such as:
+First-generation college students may experience difficulties such as:

 • Managing Stress